 Staple foods like beans, corn, tomato, avocado and more create the foundation for a balanced, healthy Mexican diet.

 As a Latina dietitian, I love helping fellow Latinos manage their health without leaving behind their favorite foods.
-For a complete guide to building balanced meals using your favorite cultural foods, check out my Balanced Latin Meals guide!
+For an intro to building balanced meals using your favorite cultural foods, check out my free 5-day Latino meal planner.
+Sign up below to get your copy!